Beliavsky/Fortran-code-on-GitHub/README.md

 [econ-toolchain](https://github.com/renatomatz/econ-toolchain): general tools used for structural macroeconomic modeling, including codes for global optimization, I/O, Markov chains, finding roots, golden-section search, and unit testing, by Renato Zimmermann.

 [firingcosts_petit2021](https://github.com/borjapetit/firingcosts_petit2021): replication package for the working paper [Aggregate effects of firing costs with endogenous firm productivity growth (2021)](https://borjapetit.github.io/files/papers/petit_firing.pdf) by Borja Petit.
 The codes use OpenMP for parallelization and GNUplot to generate the graphs.

+[FortranRiskEngine](https://github.com/tembolo1284/FortranRiskEngine): Monte Carlo simulation tool designed for quantitative finance applications, by Paul Nikholas Lopez

 [HANK](https://github.com/ikarib/HANK): replication of the computational algorithm for solving Heterogeneous Agent New Keynesian (HANK) model, by ikarib.
 The original code was written in Fortran utilizing SparseSuite library and parallelized using MPI on the cluster with 33 CPUs (Intel Xeon CPU E5-2695 v4 @ 2.10GHz) with total runtime of 1.5 hours.